 It’s safe to say that the man behind the golden lens, Scott Schuman, requires no introduction.
 The world’s original blogger who planted the likes of Anna Dello Russo and Miroslava Duma firmly on the style map thanks to his legendary blog, The Sartorialist, is the pioneer of street style as we know, love, live and breathe it today.

-So when ELLE India and Bungalow 8 joined forces to grace Bombay’s digiratti with his presence for an evening, we flocked from far and wide to soak in his pearls of wisdom and maybe catch a glimpse of his human side, when he wasn’t studying human fashion behavior through his omnipresent camera.
+So when ELLE magazine decided to grace the digerati with his presence for an evening, we flocked from far and wide to soak in his pearls of wisdom and maybe catch a glimpse of his human side, when he wasn’t studying human fashion behaviour through his omnipresent camera.

-Humble, grateful and incredibly passionate about what he does, he often referenced his family and the importance of passing on a strict sense of values to his children whilst in conversation with Bungalow 8 CEO Maithili Ahuluwalia and Elle India editor Aishwarya Subramnyam.
+Humble, grateful and incredibly passionate about what he does, he often referenced his family and the importance of passing on a strict sense of values to his children whilst in conversation with ELLE.

 He chatted extensively about his travels round the globe, from his recent trip to Dubai to attend a black-tie event with Vogue Italia, to scouring the streets around Bombay’s Crawford Market for the unlikeliest of subjects, remaining completely unstirred by the sights, sounds and smells of the bustling market life, yet significantly moved by India as a whole.

-Through the course of the evening, set against the perfect backdrop of one of Bombay’s most beautiful concept stores, he opened up about his favourite subject in India thus far – a rickshaw driver who sat waiting for a passenger in such a graceful, non self conscious way, that he reminded him of a work of art by Manet.
+Through the course of the evening, he opened up about his favourite subject in India thus far – a rickshaw driver who sat waiting for a passenger in such a graceful, non-self-conscious way, that he reminded him of a work of art by Manet.
 What I wouldn’t give to see the world through his seasoned yet nuanced bespectacled eyes!

 Over chilled coffee, lemonade and aperitifs, he told us a little about his new book, ‘Closer’, of which I managed to bag an autographed copy to flip through on my flight to London in a few weeks.
 However, it was more than just his book and the latest issue of Elle I walked away with that day.
 It was food for thought, an entirely new look outlook to blogging and a handy trick or two I plan to put into practice effective immediately.
 Here’s what I learned from Scott: